pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   status information in the Signal K Dashboard, so the only plugin status messages you will see on the server dashboard are those associated with plugin initialisation.

-## Background

-The plugin was written as a tool to help diagnose a problem on my own vessel where a suspected buggy N2K device is occasionally issuing a broken PGN which in-turn causes Signal K's CAN interface driver (in my case 'canboatjs') to lock-up.

-Automatically restarting Signal K when an interface lock-up is detected stops the problem becoming a major issue until the inferred 'canboatjs' bug can be diagnosed and fixed.

 ## Author